 |Martin Savelsbergh||H. Milton Stewart School of Industrial and Systems Engineering, Georgia Tech|

 The STRC is an excellent venue to catch up on the state of transport research in Switzerland.
 The conference will take place on the Monte Verità, Ascona (Ticino) at the Centro Stefano Franscini of ETH Zurich.

 To submit a paper, please prepare an abstract (no more than 200 words) with a standard text processor, and submit it to firstname.lastname@example.org.
-Deadline for abstract submission: 22 February 2019.
+Extended Deadline for abstract submission: 4 March 2019.
 Please save the file as Surname1_surname2_strc19.
 To encourage participation, a full paper will be assigned to every researcher who will be responsible for giving feedback to the authors during the presentation.

 |Date:||15 (noon) - 17 (noon) May 2019|

 |Venue:||Monte Verità, Ascona|

 The costs cover the conference fees and full board, from lunch on May 15 to end of sessions on May 17.
 Generally, due to capacity limitations, participants will be accommodated in double rooms.

 |Extended deadline for abstracts:||4 March 2019|

 |Papers do discussants:||8 May 2019|